tyler-lemke/Get-Your-First-Dev-Job/README.md

 | https://exercism.io/                                 | Get Mentorship and Master a language                 |
 | [CodeSignal](https://codesignal.com/)                | Move to harder and harder problems in one language   |
 | [HackerRank](https://www.hackerrank.com/auth/signup) | Focus on Different Difficutly and Problem Type Areas |

-FAQ
-How long will this take?
-Probably 3-12 months depending on your commitment, luck, and desire.

-Who is this for?
-- You have struggled to get a dev job and need some direction
-- You are going to graduate from College or Bootcamp
-- You are trying to land an internship